Congressional District # 06

 The PRP entered into a Settlement Agreement (Docket No. V-W-07-C-862) with EPA on January 26, 2007, to perform remedial investigation/feasibility study (RI/FS) activities at the WPSC Campmarina MGP Site, at both the Upland and River Operable Units.
 Field work for the RI/FS took place in the summer of 2008, and the PRP submitted a draft RI report to EPA for review in January 2009.
 EPA approved the final RI report in December 2009.
 Additionally, the PRP submitted a draft FS report for the River OU in May 2009, but the FS Report was never finalized because EPA decided that a removal action needed to be conducted to remove the contaminated sediments.
 In June 2011, EPA issued an Action Memorandum for a time-critical removal action at the River OU to address non-aqueous phase liquid PAH contamination.
 The removal action was initiated in the summer of 2011 and cleanup work was completed in December 2011.

 Following completion of the removal action dredging work, EPA issued a proposed plan for the River OU in July 2012.
 On September 25, 2012, EPA issued a Record of Decision for the River OU that called for no further action after completion of the time-critical removal action.
 The ROD stated that the removal action would not be considered "completed" until after EPA determined whether any cover materials needed to be placed in the river, and that decision would not be made until work was completed on another dredging project being conducted in the river under EPA's Great Lakes Legacy Act.
 Following completion of the Great Lakes Legacy Act dredging project in late 2012, EPA determined that WPSC was responsible for the placement of clean cover materials in certain areas of the river.
-The clean cover materials are scheduled to be put in place during summer 2013.
+The clean cover materials were put in place during summer 2013.

 ContactsRemedial Project Manager, U.S. EPA